thsavage/Economists-and-Machine-Learning/README.md

 # Economists-and-Machine-Learning

-This repository contains my stump speach on economists and machine learning.
+This repository contains my stump speech on economists and machine learning.